abourtnik/templatebook/readme.md

 ## Contributing

 We encourage you to contribute to TemplateBook!
-Please check out the [Contributing to TempateBook guide] (https://github.com/Templatebook/templatebook/blob/master/contributing.md) for guidelines about how to proceed.
+Please check out the [Contributing to TempateBook guide](https://github.com/Templatebook/templatebook/blob/master/contributing.md) for guidelines about how to proceed.
 Join us!

-Trying to report a possible security vulnerability in TemplateBook?
+Trying to report a possible security vulnerability in TemplateBook ?
 Send an email to **contact@antonbourtnik.fr** with clear description of security vulnerability.